-Zombie-Chang is the moniker of 25 year-old Tokyo-based singer and songwriter Meirin Yung.
-“Petit Petit Petit” is written and produced by Meirin, and performed with help from the rhythm section of another act based in the Japanese capital, Never Young Beach.
+Zombie-Chang is the moniker of Tokyo-based singer and songwriter Meirin.
+“Petit Petit Petit” is written and produced by her, and performed with help from the rhythm section of another act based in the Japanese capital, Never Young Beach.

 “Petit Petit Petit” opens with a clarion call to the “London squad” with the strident new wave of “Lemonade“, a more vivid re-imagining of one of Meirin’s early songs, which bleeds into “Ijiwaru Bakari Shinaide” (AKA “Don’t Be So Mean”), which was selected by The Weekend for his Memento Mori Vol. 2 playlist in 2018.